- North America constitutes 31% of the Trefis price estimate for Anheuser-Busch InBev's stock.

 AB InBev had lost 58% of its stock value since the beginning of 2020 till March 2020.
 The increasing number of Coronavirus cases outside China caused mounting concerns of a global economic slowdown.
 The stock declined sharply considering the impact that the virus outbreak and a broader economic slowdown could have on total consumption/consumer spending and the global food and beverage industry.
 Lower demand and supply constraints led to lower revenues in 2020.
-But the stock has recovered more than 50% since March 2020 and currently stands at a little under $60 per share (as on 12th September 2021).
+But the stock has recovered more than 50% since March 2020 and currently stands at $63 per share (as on 3rd January 2022).
 This was mainly due to liquidity and stimulus measures announced by various economies and gradual lifting of the lock down.
-We believe that the stock could go up further by about 25% in the absence of a sharp spike in cases and another lock down.
+We believe that the stock could go up further by about 20% in the absence of a sharp spike in cases and another lock down.

 AB InBev's revenues declined by 10.4% in 2020 compared to the previous year, driven by restrictions related to the Covid-19 pandemic.
 Total volume decreased 5.5%, while revenue per hl